-- Natural Convection Cooling: For some light pumping duties, with an ambient air temperature less than 30 °C, natural convection cooling may be adequate to cool the nEXT pump. - Forced Air Cooling: The ambient air temperature when using forced air cooling must be 5 °C to 35 °C. You must ensure that there is an adequate supply of cooling-air to the pump.

-- Water-Cooling: You must use water-cooling with an ambient air temperature greater than 35 °C or when using a bakeout band (CF variants only).
+- Natural convection cooling: For some light pumping duties, with an ambient air temperature less than 30 °C, natural convection cooling may be adequate to cool the nEXT pump. - Forced air cooling: The ambient air temperature when using forced air cooling must be 5 °C to 35 °C. You must ensure that there is an adequate supply of cooling-air to the pump. - Water-cooling: You must use water-cooling with an ambient air temperature greater than 35 °C or when using a bakeout band (CF variants only).
 When using water-cooling, ambient air temperature must be less than 40 °C and the water temperature must be between 10 °C and 20 °C. - We recommend that wherever possible, you cool the pump by forced air cooling or water-cooling.
-See Table 6 for further performance information.
+Refer to Table 6 for further performance information.